Puzzle Jug, Isaac Button, Soil Hill Pottery, Halifax, Yorkshire, England, 1950s

 Soil Hill Pottery, which at 1300 feet above sea level constituted wild windswept moorland heights, exposed to gales and all manner of extreme weather, summer and winter.
 The Button family worked the Soil Hill Pottery continuously for three generations from the last quarter of the 19th c. through to the mid-1960s.
 Before them, from the mid-18th century, there were three generations of the Catherall’s, a pottery family from Buckley, North Wales, wanting to take advantage of the rapidly expanding markets in the West Riding of Yorkshire, including Halifax, Bradford and Leeds, during the Industrial Revolution.

-All these generations of potters over centuries from around the Halifax region produced superb, inspirational decorated slipwares and utilitarian items, which are now rightly and justifiably recognised as some of the finest works of pottery folk art in Britain.
+All these generations of potters over centuries from around the Halifax region produced superb, inspirational decorated slipwares and utilitarian items, which are now rightly and justifiably recognised as some of the finest works of country pottery Folk Art in Britain.

 Date